cilium/cilium/Documentation/observability/hubble-exporter.rst

 Once you have configured the Hubble Exporter, you can configure your logging solution to consume logs from your Hubble export file path.

+To get Hubble flows directly exported to the logs instead of written to a rotated file, ``stdout`` can be defined as ``hubble-export-file-path``.

 To disable the static configuration, you must remove the ``hubble-export-file-path`` key in the ``cilium-config`` ConfigMap and manually clean up the log files created in the specified location in the container.
 The below command will restart the Cilium pods.
 If you edit the